Welcome to

 Heart Work Therapies

-At Heart Work Therapies, you are invited into a space where healing begins with being seen, heard, and understood—just as you are.
+At Heart Work Therapies, you are welcomed into a space where healing begins with being truly seen, heard, and understood.
+Your story matters.
+Your feelings matter.
+You matter.

-Led by a humanistic therapist with a Jungian orientation, our work honors the whole self: your emotions, stories, symbols, dreams, and inner wisdom.
+As a humanistic therapist with a Jungian approach, our work honors your whole self—your emotions, stories, dreams, symbols, and inner wisdom.
+Healing is about reconnecting with who you really are.

 Meet Kim - Therapist at Heart Work Therapies